LicensePro

 You may also need to complete registration with the California Secretary of State at sos.ca.gov.

-Before applying, verify that your business location in San Jose's Santa Clara County is properly zoned for your intended use.
-Contact the San Jose planning department.
+Before applying, verify your business location in San Jose's Santa Clara County is properly zoned for your intended use.
+Contact the San Jose planning department for a zoning verification letter.

 File your occupancy permit application with the San Jose city clerk or licensing department.
-Many California municipalities now accept online applications.
+Many California municipalities now accept online applications, which can shave a week off processing time.

 Submit payment of $70–$560 (typical range for San Jose).
-Fees may vary based on your business type and size.
+Fees may vary based on your business type, size, and the specific license tier you're applying for.

 Processing typically takes 1-2 weeks in San Jose.
-As a major metro, expect potential delays during peak periods.
+As a major metro, expect potential delays during peak permit-renewal seasons.

 Occupancy Permit holders in California are required to carry proper business insurance.
 Compare quotes from top providers.